 The UE may transmit or receive V2X sidelink communication if it fulfills the condition(s) defined in TS 36.331[6], clause 5.10.1d.
 When UE is in-coverage for sidelink operation as defined in clause 8.2, the UE may perform V2X sidelink communication according to SystemInformationBlockType13/SystemInformationBlockType14 of the cell on an NR frequency.

+For NR sidelink broadcast and groupcast, the UE may obtain SL DRX configuration from SIB12 (for in-coverage UE, as defined in clause 8.2, in RRC_IDLE and RRC_INACTIVE state) or SL-PreconfigurationNR (for UE out-of-coverage).

+For inter-UE coordination (IUC) information configuration, the UE may obtain it from SIB12 (for in-coverage UE, as defined in clause 8.2, in RRC_IDLE and RRC_INACTIVE state) or SL-PreconfigurationNR(for UE out-of-coverage).

 End of change